 In addition to receipt, delivery or sales meter stations, there are also many small delivery points called sales taps that provide natural gas to local distribution companies such as gas co-ops, which in turn provide natural gas to communities along the pipeline.
-A typical meter station site consists of a skid-mounted building that houses the meters and an instrument building.
+A typical meter station site consists of a skid-mounted, meter-run building and an instrument building.
 Associated piping connects the meter station to the underground natural gas pipeline.
 The size of the site varies based on the flow through the meter station.